Azure/fta-internalbusinessapps/appmodernization/containers/articles/acs-aks-managed-deployment.md

      ![Screenshot](images/acs-aks-managed-deployment/portal-AKS-preview-create-sp-02.png)

  4. **Create Azure Resource Group**.
 Before you create your resource group, check to see which regions the AKS preview services is available for.
 Use the **az acs list-locations** command to get a list of the current available regions.
 Only choose from the preview regions.
+It is documented that only the following regions are currently supported in preview: eastus, westeurope, centralus, canadacentral, canadaeast.

       > Note: The az acs list-locations command may return regions not yet listed in the portal.
 You may want to choose a region listed in the portal so that you can continue deploying via the portal.